Aaronaught/knockout.conductor/readme.md

 ###Component View Model

 Because JavaScript doesn't have a particularly reliable metadata system, you'll need to name your view model.
-Instead of forcing you to implement a specific property name, knockout.conductor provides a utility method to name your view model, which stores it in a reserved field:
+Fortunately, instead of forcing you to implement a specific property name, Knockout.Conductor provides a utility method which stores it in a reserved field to keep it private:

 ```javascript
 function HomeViewModel() {